 Separators are small rubber or metal rings that are placed between the contacts of the teeth.
 Their purpose is to create space between the teeth to allow for the placement of bands on the molar teeth.

-Tongue Spurs are used in cases where a patient has a strong tongue thrust habit or thumb sucking habit, causing an open bite (upper front teeth do not meet the lower front teeth when biting).
-The Tongue Spurs will help assist the patient in retraining his or her tongue when swallowing or preventing the patient from comfortably sucking their thumb.
+Tongue spurs are used in cases where a patient has a strong tongue-thrust habit or thumb-sucking habit, which may cause an open bite (upper front teeth do not meet the lower front teeth when biting).
+The tongue spurs will help assist the patient in retraining his or her tongue when swallowing or preventing the patient from comfortably sucking a thumb.

-Turbo Brackets are appliances used to reduce a deep overbite, whereby the upper front teeth overlap the lower front teeth excessively.
-These appliances work by preventing the patient from biting down all the way on his/her back teeth; this allows the back teeth to naturally erupt, thus reducing the overlap of the front teeth.
+Turbo brackets are appliances used to reduce a deep overbite, whereby the upper front teeth overlap the lower front teeth excessively.
+These appliances work by preventing the patient from biting down all the way on his/her back teeth; this allows the back teeth to emerge naturally, thus reducing the overlap of the front teeth.

-The Turbo Brackets are small metal brackets cemented behind the two upper front teeth.
+The turbo brackets are small metal brackets cemented behind the two upper front teeth.
 They are extremely effective because they cannot be removed.
-However, they may cause difficulty when eating at first.
-We recommend eating soft foods during this transition, and expect the back teeth to come together over the course of a few months.
+However, they may cause difficulty during eating, at first.
+We recommend eating soft foods during this transition, and expect you may the back teeth to come together over the course of a few months.

-- Let us know if you play football or wrestle; the turbos should not be in place during heavy contact sports.
+- Let us know if you play football or wrestle, because the turbos should not be in place during heavy-contact sports.